For the complete documentation index, see llms.txt.

 Case Studies

-Two referendums (1992 indicative, 1993 binding) moved NZ from FPTP to MMP after decades of 'elective dictatorship' frustration.
+Two referendums (1992 indicative, 1993 binding) moved New Zealand from FPTP to MMP after decades of 'elective dictatorship' frustration — culminating in two consecutive elections (1978, 1981) where the party with more votes lost.
+The Royal Commission on the Electoral System (1986) recommended MMP after extensive comparative study, modeling on West Germany.
 First MMP election in 1996 produced NZ's first coalition government.
+Reaffirmed in a 2011 review referendum (57.8% wanted to keep MMP).

 Key Points

-• Royal Commission (1986) recommended MMP — the model came from West Germany.
+• Royal Commission (1986) recommended MMP — the model came from West Germany after comparative study.

 • Parliamentary seats rose from 99 to 120 to accommodate top-up seats.